-Planning Permission in Principle (PPiP) has been submitted for HMP Glasgow, which is being designed by multi-disciplinary design and engineering company, BakerHicks.
+Planning Permission in Principle (PPiP) has been submitted for HMP Glasgow, which is being designed by multi-disciplinary design, engineering and project delivery company, BakerHicks.
 This marks a milestone in the Scottish Prison Service’s (SPS) plans to deliver a modern, fit-for-purpose replacement for HMP Barlinnie.

 Careful consideration is also being given in the design to security requirements and allowing for future development as required.

 BakerHicks have a strong heritage in custodial design; they have previously worked on HMP Perth and are currently working with SPS on the new £70 million HMP Highland in Inverness and Ogilvie Construction on the CCU projects in Maryhill and Dundee.